stvnwrgs/mouflon/README.md

  * 2014-11-17   v0.1.11   Initial public release on npm after mouflon was used internally for some time
  * 2014-12-01   v0.1.13   Added remote errors in stderr to the output
- * 2014-12-18   v0.2.1    Massive refactoring, shell now in silent mode, improved and indented log output
+ * 2014-12-18   v0.2.1    Massive refactoring, shell now in silent mode, improved and indented log output, added --v flag

 ---